iyngaran/SendGridTransport/README.md

 2) If this file does not exists in your application, just copy the entire file and place into your `config/autoload` removing the .dist extension.

 Then add your SendGrid API Key.
-To get your API Key, please visit <https://sendgrid .com/docs/Classroom/Send/How_Emails_Are_Sent/api_keys.html>
+To get your API Key, [please visit](https://sendgrid .com/docs/Classroom/Send/How_Emails_Are_Sent/api_keys.html)

 And also add the test email from-email address, name and to-email address, name.